Grohden/babel-plugin-resolve-barrel-files/README.md

 ### I have a problem, what should I do?

-Feel free to open a PR, or an issue and I'll try to help you :D
+Feel free to open a PR or an issue and I'll try to help you :D

 ### Mentions